-CONTEXT: There are many toxic chemicals in personal care products (e.g., soaps, cosmetics, hair straighteners, etc.), and many of these chemical exposures have been linked to cancer, infertility, miscarriage, poor infant and maternal health outcomes, obesity, asthma, and many other serious health concerns.
-Due to the societal elevation of white beauty standards and aggressive target marketing, young women and femme-identifying people of color have higher rates of use for these harmful products.
+CONTEXT: There are many toxic chemicals in personal care products (e.g., soaps, cosmetics, hair straighteners, etc.), which have been linked to cancer, infertility, miscarriage, poor infant and maternal health outcomes, obesity, asthma, and many other serious health concerns.
+Due to the societal elevation of white beauty standards and aggressive targeted marketing, young women and femme-identifying people of color have higher rates of use for these harmful products.

-ACTION: As co-chair of the JustGreen Partnership, a coalition of more than 60 organizations across New York State working to pass environmental health policies, WE ACT is advocating for the passage of a bill to ban the most dangerous toxic chemicals to women/femme-identifying people of color's health from a majority of personal care and beauty products sold in New York State.
+ACTION: As co-chair of the JustGreen Partnership, a coalition of more than 60 organizations across New York State working to pass environmental health policies, WE ACT is advocating for the passage of a bill to ban the most dangerous toxic chemicals in personal care and beauty products sold in New York State.